wmhilton-stoplight/platform-docs/2.-workspaces/b1-change-look-and-feel.md

 Select this option to change the name that appears in the upper left corner of your workspace if you have the portal enabled.

+## Workspace Identifier

+Used by the [Elements Dev Portal](https://meta.stoplight.io/docs/elements/ZG9jOjEyMDU2Njc2-introduction-to-elements-dev-portal) to identify the workspace.

+## Allow Join Requests

+Used to control join requests.
+Once disabled, new members must be invited to join your workspace.
+See [Invite Workspace Members](d.workspace-access.md#invite-members-to-your-workspace) for details.

 ## Approved Domains

 Set approved email domains that enable users to join your workspace without an invitation.
 See [Allowed Email Domains](d.workspace-access.md#allow-access-by-email-domain) for details.